kevinrouse/QBS181_Data_Wrangling/README.md

 # wranglinghub
 Hi!
 This is our repository of our final project on the course QBS 181 Data Wrangling.

+Contributors:
+Anton Hung - xxxxxx
+Joe Gyorda - all the files in the "Joe Code and Documentation" folder Bofan (Will) Chen - xxxxx
+Kevin Rouse - xxxx
+Sean Pietrowicz - xxxxx

 The usage of each file is listed below:

 Excel file with data cleaning steps: football_data.xlsx